What Is Email Archiving? How It Works, Types of Archiving & Best Practices for Compliance

 • Email Archiving

-• What Is Email Archiving? [+ Best Practices]
+• What Is Email Archiving?
+How It Works, Types of Archiving & Best Practices for Compliance

 Did you know that over 333 billion emails are sent and received worldwide every day?
 By 2025, that number is expected to climb to over 376 billion.
 Business emails account for a substantial portion of that number — emails that may include customer information, process documentation, transaction details, reports and analysis, important attachments and much more.